-Habitat for Humanity China works with local partners and the government in mostly rural areas to build simple, decent homes with the help of international and domestic volunteers.
+Habitat for Humanity China works with local partners and the government in mostly rural areas to build simple, decent homes with the help of international volunteers.
 Low-income families often lack adequate access to clean water and safe sanitation.
 Habitat homes are typically made of more durable materials such as bricks and include proper sanitation facilities.
 The homes rebuilt after the 2008 earthquake in Sichuan included single detached, row houses, townhouses and apartment buildings.
 Habitat also constructed classrooms in Sichuan and community infrastructure in Yunnan, Guangdong and Guangxi.
-In Shanghai and Guangzhou, corporate volunteers helped to renovate homes and improve the safety of low-income families.
+In Shanghai, corporate volunteers helped to renovate homes and improve safety of low-income elderly people.